remimorvan/knowledge-clustering/README.md

   either launch a new terminal or run `source ~/.zshrc` (or `source ~/.bashrc`).

-- I've updated `knowledge-clustering` but I still don't have the last version:
+- I've updated `knowledge-clustering` but I still don't have the last version (which can be checked using `knowledge --version`):

   This can happen if you have multiple versions of `python` (and multiple versions of `knowledge-clustering`).